 All student fundraiser events must be approved by the Director of Student Life prior to the event.
 Proper scheduling will help prevent the possibility of two events occurring on the same day.
-Activities on campus, including requests for donations or funds, must be submitted in writing using the Club Fundraiser Form.
-Before approval is given for soliciting prizes, funds, or donations from the public, the Director of Student Life will consult the Sandhills Community College Institutional Advancement Office to ensure the activity relates directly to the purpose of the College and does not conflict with other fundraising activities or plans (More information is available under "Fundraising Procedure" in the Policies and Procedures Manual.)
+Activities on campus, including requests for donations or funds, must be submitted in writing using the Fundraising Request Form via Outlook Forms.

+Before approval is given for soliciting prizes, funds, or donations from the public, the Director of Student Life will consult the Sandhills Community College Foundation Office to ensure the activity relates directly to the purpose of the College and does not conflict with other fundraising activities or plans (More information is available under "Fundraising Procedure" in the Club Handbook.)